 Scenarios when this tool will be useful:

 - When setting up a destination for the first time.
 For example, you are connecting Google Analytics to your Node Source.
 Once you’ve entered your credentials and turned the destination on, you can use this feature to see whether events are successfully making it to GA in near realtime.

 Important things to know

 This feature is only available for server side integrations (also known as cloud-mode destinations).
 You will not be able to use this for client side / device-mode destinations as device-mode data is sent directly to the tool’s API.
 To be report on deliverability, the data must be sent to Destinations using Segment’s APIs.

 Not available for Warehouses or Amazon S3.
-These destinations work differently to our other destinations, and aren’t supported at this time.
+These destinations work differently from other destinations in Segment, and aren’t supported at this time.

 Where do I find it?